 top of page

-The Underground People
+Sci-fi Perspective: The Underground People

 This is an old trope, and I’m going to discuss old sci-fi stories.
 Should I issue a spoiler alert?
 Let’s jump into our time machine (hint!) and analyze this segregated future.
-Prepare for a crazy ride because I’m going to talk about H.G.
-Wells’ The Time Machine, the movie Demolition Man, but also the Oscar-winning movie Parasite.

-The South Korean movie Parasite, directed by Bong Joon Ho, won the 2019 Oscar in the category best movie, and it deserves this accolade.
+The South Korean film Parasite, directed by Bong Joon Ho, won the 2019 Oscar in the Best Movie category, and it deserves this accolade.
 It is a brilliant story about class disparity and hypocrisy.
 The upper class in the film is portrayed as frivolous and alienated.
-In contrast, the underprivileged characters are witty and parasitic.
-More than that, to highlight the differences between the classes, the cinematography approach is genius.
-The elite is always placed in the upper half of the screen, and the working class in the half bottom.
+In contrast, the underprivileged characters are witty and freeloaders.

 I will discuss the world and some plot points of The Time Machine and Demolition Man, so there will be mild SPOILER ahead.
 Be warned.

 The time traveler in H.G.
-Wells’ 1895 novel The Time Machine tells us about a bizarre future.
-He travels hundreds of thousands of years into the future.
-Then, humans evolved into two species: the childlike Eloi and the savage Morlocks.
-The Eloi are a fair-skinned species, portrayed as innocent, curious, and carefree.
-They have a fruit-based diet and are somewhat sex-positive.
-Meanwhile, the Morlocks are described as ape-like, and they evolved to live in underground habitats.
-They are light-sensitive, and, most abhorrent, they furtively hunt and feed on Elois.
+Wells’ 1895 novel The Time Machine shows us a bizarre future.
+He travels hundreds of thousands of years into the future to a time when humans evolved into two different species: the childlike Eloi and the savage Morlocks.

-In the novel, the narrator speculates about the origin of those new species.
-In his view, the Eloi were the successors of a spoiled elite with no worries.
-The time traveler infers that intelligence is a result of fear.
-Thus, the Eloi evolved to be guileless, having no fears besides of the dark (when the Morlocks hunt them).
 Morlocks’ ancestors, on the other hand, were the working class, once explored for the comfort of a bourgeoisie.
 At one point, they were relegated to the subterranean.
 Most interestingly, the Morlocks eventually started to see those who once explored them as targets for them to explore... and eat.

 Those in this society make a great effort to ignore the outcasts living under the city.
 The underground people do not conform to the control of the Government.
-The scarcity in this other half of the society makes them look primitive.
+The scarcity in this other half of society makes them look primitive.
 They are barbaric in the eyes of the surface elite.
 Unlike the Morlocks, the underground people do not eat those on the surface, but they do attack them to get food.

 Now, hear me out.
 What if Demolition Man and The Time Machine are from the same universe?
 The timeline fits!

 Think about it.
-A sex-positive, childlike society that does not eat meat and does not have many worries in life vs. an underground society of savage-looking, rat eaters who often target the surface people.
+A sex-positive, childlike society that does not eat meat and does not have many worries in life vs. an underground society of savage-looking rat eaters who often target the surface people.
 Am I talking about The Time Machine or Demolition Man?

 I know; I’m pushing the boundaries here.
 It’s all for the sake of fun!
 This theory is super cool, but it has many holes in it.
 Why don’t you tell me some of them in the comments?
 Let’s play.
 Debunk me!